Alaska Northern Lights photo via Pixabay

 Bucket List: Top 12 Best things to see and do in Alaska

-Known as the Land of the Midnight Sun, where the sun doesn’t shine for two months every year, the State of Alaska is a famous tourist destination for everyone who likes to go on challenging adventures and explorations.
-Alaska is one of the most beautiful countries, blessed with breathtaking natural wonders such as mountains, lakes, glaciers, riverways, and fjords.
+Known as the Land of the Midnight Sun, where the sun doesn’t set for two months every year, the State of Alaska is a famous tourist destination for anyone who enjoys challenging adventures and exploration.
+Alaska is one of the most beautiful states, blessed with breathtaking natural wonders such as mountains, lakes, glaciers, riverways, and fjords.
 It even has 17 out of the 20 tallest mountains in the entire United States of America!

 Discover Denali National Park and Preserve

-If you want to catch a glimpse of Alaska’s breathtaking wilderness, then visiting Denali National Park and Preserve should be on the first of your list!
+If you want to catch a glimpse of Alaska’s breathtaking wilderness, then visiting Denali National Park and Preserve should be at the top of your list!
 This national landmark features North America’s highest mountain, Mt.
-Denali, and a massive 6 million acres full of natural wonders such as lakes, rivers, forests, and grasslands.
-Denali National Park and Preserve also serve as a natural habitat for several animals such as grizzly bears, wolves, moose, and deers.
+Denali, and a massive 6 million acres of natural wonders, including lakes, rivers, forests, and grasslands.
+Denali National Park and Preserve also serves as a natural habitat for several animals, including grizzly bears, wolves, moose, and deer.

-Some of the popular activities here throughout the year are hiking, backpacking, fishing, and mountaineering.
+Some of the popular activities here year-round include hiking, backpacking, fishing, and mountaineering.
 It is indeed a perfect place to relax, unwind, and be closer to nature.

 Meet the Lovely Animals of Anan Wildlife Observatory

-The Anan Wildlife Observatory houses Alaska’s largest salmon runs; therefore, it also attracts several other animals such as eagles, seals, river otters, and more!
+The Anan Wildlife Observatory is home to Alaska’s largest salmon runs; therefore, it also attracts other animals, such as eagles, seals, river otters, and more!
 A day trip to this beautiful sanctuary is totally worth it if you’re a nature lover, so be sure not to miss it!

 Experience Ultimate Nostalgia on the Alaska Highway